Perm Sponsorship: A Guide to Permanent Residency

 What is Perm Sponsorship?

-The term PERM stands for Program Electronic Review Management.
-It represents a set of procedures that employers must follow to prove that there are no qualified U.S. workers available for the job being offered to the foreign national.
+The term PERM stands for Program Electronic Review Management, which encapsulates a comprehensive framework that employers must navigate to secure labor certification for foreign workers.
+This framework is essential for demonstrating that there are no qualified U.S. workers available for the position being offered to the foreign national.
+The PERM process includes several key components:

 Benefits of Perm Sponsorship